 Weeding

 Finally, weed early and often, either manually or with approved herbicides.
 While manual weeding is effective, using an approved herbicide is more effective.
 At Kenagro, we have a tested and approved Selective herbicide, Mahindi-Ra 537.5 SE, that has a combination of S-Metolachlor 375g/L + Terbuthylazine 125g/L +Mesotrione 37.5g/L. Mahindi-Ra is a Pre, Early and Late Post Emergence herbicide that controls both Broad Leaved Weeds and Annual Grasses.
-The good thing about this product, is that you only need to apply it once during the entire season, leaving the Sugarcane Field free off of any weeds for the rest of the season.
+Apply at the rate of 300ml/20L of water.
+The best attribute of this product, is that you only need to apply it once during the entire season, leaving the Sugarcane Field free off of any weeds for the rest of the season.

 5. Pest and Disease Control